harshita2201301024/obsidian/data/Daily Notes/2024/July/02-July-2024-Tuesday.md

 Car Key
 Mma Policy Inurance
-Reply to Xebia
+Reply to Xebia - done
-Send photo for ID Card
+Send photo for ID Card -> 11:30 - 11:40
 Pick up shirt from burjuman mall look for other exercise ask dheeraj for money
 MRI file sent to burjuman clinic
-Consent Request header and click is not working dul view and edit dul ubo
+Consent Request header and click is not working - done dul view and edit - done dul ubo apply for attendance

 << [[Invalid date|Yesterday]] | [[Invalid date|Tomorrow]] >>